bnriiitb/DRLND_p1_navigation/Report.md

 I have used [Adam](https://arxiv.org/abs/1412.6980) optimizer and [smooth L1 loss](https://en.wikipedia.org/wiki/Huber_loss) as the cost function.
 During training, the algorithm uses epsilon-greedy action selection policy, which has started at epsilon\_start and annealed to epsilon\_end with a decay eps * epsilon\_decay. eps is the epsilon value at the start of an episode.

-The agent solved the problem within __600 episodes__, and the weights are saved in [checkpoint_solved.pth](checkpoint_solved.pth).
+The agent has solved the problem within __600 episodes__, and the weights are saved in [checkpoint_solved.pth](checkpoint_solved.pth).
 The following figure shows the performance during learning.

 ![image2](scores.png)